arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Change the **Instance Count** slider to **2** and then to **4**.

 	> **Note:** Explain how the user can use the Target CPU threshold to automatically upscale or downscale the number of instances.
-This allows to spend only as much as needed for the service.
+This allows the user to spend only the necessary amount for the service.

 	![Updating instance count](Images/updating-instance-count.png?raw=true)